 Customer retention, in its true essence is a set of activities that an organization undertakes to stop its customers to defect or go away.
 It is the most effective strategy to increase the Lifetime Value of a customer and make sense of the acquisition cost spent to bring the customer to the business in the first place.
-In the holistic view of Customer Lifecycle Management, ‘customer retention’ is the fourth and final stage before the cycle resets to acquisition.
+In the holistic view of Customer Lifecycle Marketing, ‘customer retention’ is the fourth and final stage before the cycle resets to acquisition.

 Customer Retention: In the purview of Customer Lifecycle Management

-Conventionally, customer retention is defined as the number of customers doing business with a firm at the end of a financial year expressed as a percentage of those who were active customers at the beginning of the year.
+Conventionally, customer retention rate is defined as the number of customers doing business with a firm at the end of a financial year expressed as a percentage of those who were active customers at the beginning of the year.
 According to a research by Adobe out of every 100 customers only 8 are repeat purchasers or returning visitors.
 The stat doesn’t feel significant at all until you attribute the purchase volume to them.
 These 8% or returning customers account for 41% of the revenue while the other 92% on whom almost all the marketing budget is spent account for the rest 59%.